napalm-automation/napalm-automation.github.io/_posts/2017/2017-07-20-reunification.md

 RFC
 ===

-As previously stated, this is a rough plan, if you have concerns, comments, suggestions there a few ways you can reach to us to make them known:
+As previously stated, this is a rough plan, if you have concerns, comments, suggestions there are a few ways you can reach to us to make them known:

-1. We have create an [issue](https://github.com/napalm-automation/napalm/issues/392) on github.
+1. We have created an [issue](https://github.com/napalm-automation/napalm/issues/392) on github.
 2. You can also reach us on slack.
-For details about how to reach us on slack visit the [community](/community) section.
+Visit the [community](/community) section for more information about our slack channel.